To set up each of your Linux servers for the Sensor Gateway installation, follow this procedure.

 Use the DNS mapping to IP if you plan to configure your Sensor Gateway with its FQDN.

-• Ensure that sensors can reach the Sensor Gateway.
+• Verify that sensors can reach the Sensor Gateway.

 Procedure

-1. Log into your server and ensure OpenSSL is installed.
+1. Log in to your server as root and ensure OpenSSL is installed.

 If not already, install OpenSSL using a system package manager.